VibeCoder01/ConsentFormFetcher/README.md

 This is the most complex part of the application.
 A key design principle is that the application **always uses the latest version of a form** by downloading the PDF directly from the RCR website on-demand, rather than using a locally cached copy.

-1.  **Workflow Control (`previewPdfFields` config)**: The user's workflow is determined by the `previewPdfFields` setting.
-The `page.tsx` component fetches this setting and uses it to decide whether to show the preview form or to proceed directly to PDF generation.
+1.  **Workflow Control (`previewPdfFields` & `pdfOpenMethod` config)**: The user's workflow is determined by the `previewPdfFields` and `pdfOpenMethod` settings fetched from `/api/config` on startup.
+The `page.tsx` component fetches these settings and disables the form list until the configuration is loaded to ensure predictable behavior on the first click.

 2.  **Field Extraction (`src/ai/flows/get-pdf-fields-flow.ts`)**: When a user selects a form, this flow is called.
 It downloads the PDF from its live URL on the RCR website and uses the `pdf-lib` library to inspect it and extract the names of all fillable fields.
 It intentionally filters out checkboxes and fields related to signatures or initials to reduce clutter.
 To handle protected forms from the RCR website, the application instructs `pdf-lib` to ignore encryption when loading the document.